A NASH Diet Food List for Your Liver

 Additional help is available

-If diet and exercise efforts alone do not lead to weight loss, other treatment options like medicines or weight loss surgery may be needed.
-These options can provide additional support in achieving weight loss, which is crucial for improving liver health and preventing further liver damage.
-Talk to your doctor about what is right for you.2
+If diet and exercise alone do not lead to weight loss, other treatment options — such as medicines or weight-loss surgery — may be needed.
+These options can provide additional support in achieving weight loss.
+This is crucial for improving liver health and preventing further liver damage.
+Talk to your doctor about what NASH lifestyle changes are right for you.2

 Treatment results and side effects can vary from person to person.
 This treatment information is not meant to replace professional medical advice.
 Talk to your doctor about what to expect before starting and while taking any treatment.